News channel

 Let’s be honest.
 The temptation is real.

-A solver tells you what to do.
+A solver gives you advice.
 You win more.
 You feel invincible.
 What’s not to love?

 But here’s the catch:

-• The edge is short-lived: RTA users get caught sooner and sooner.
+• The margin of error is a narrow one: RTA users are caught earlier and earlier.

-• You stop growing as a player: RTA turns you into a button-clicking puppet, not a better thinker.
+• You cease to grow as a player: RTA turns you into a button-clicking marionette, not a smarter thinker.

-• It hurts the game: The more players cheat, the fewer casuals stick around.
-And when recreational players quit, the games die.
+• Hurts the game: More cheating, fewer casuals stick around.
+And when the amateurs leave, the games go away.

-In other words, RTA doesn’t just wreck your career – it wrecks the ecosystem.
+In other words, RTA doesn’t just ruin your career — it ruins the environment.

 A Safer Way to Win: Use Tools for Study, Not Play

-Want the edge RTA offers – without the risk?
+Like the edge RTA but hate accidents?
 Here’s how:

-• Use GTO Wizard, PioSOLVER, etc. off-table to review hands.
+• Review Hands Using GTO Wizard, PioSOLVER, etc. off-the-table.

-• Build your own poker cheat sheet – from memory, not your screen.
+• Create your own poker cheat sheet — from your memory, not your screen.

-• Drill scenarios using training modes, not live hands.
+• Drilling situations using training modes, not real hands.

-• Talk hands with friends and coaches after sessions, not during.
+• Do talk hands with friends and coaches after your session, not during.

-There’s a fine line between being prepared and being dishonest.
+Between prepared and dishonest.
 Stay on the right side.

 Final Word: Poker Is Still Worth Playing – But Keep It Clean

 RTA is out there.
 It’s not going away completely.
-But if you’re reading this, you’re probably not looking to break the rules – you’re trying to understand them.
+But if you’re reading this, you’re likely not wanting to break the rules you are almost certainly wanting to understand what they are.

 And that’s smart.

-The best thing you can do as a player?
+The most helpful thing players can do?
 Stay sharp.
 Stay ethical.
-Use every tool at your disposal – just not during the hand.
+Work every angle you have — except during the hand.

-Because when you win honestly, it means something.
+Because when you win with integrity, it actually means something.

-And in poker, that feeling’s worth more than any solver-fed EV boost ever could be.
+And in poker, that feeling is more valuable than any solver-fed EV bump could ever be.